 Vallecitos has a single small main building (formerly a hunting lodge) with a meditation hall and dining room large enough for 50 people.
 We roomed in tiny nearby individual cabins or tents.
 Over our five days together, we saw each other frequently, eating meals together, and passing during daily activities.

 Barre is a sprawling facility of multiple buildings joined by enclosed connecting hallways.
-My wife was on retreat with me, and we barely saw each other during the three days, except when we sat (far apart) in the large 150-person meditation hall.
+My wife was on retreat with me, and we barely saw each other during the three days.

 In Easthampton, 25 of us sat in a single small room.
 Except for lunchtime we were all together the entire day.